tmzint/roundabout/README.md

 *\<currently in an experimental state\>*

-An event oriented concurrent runtime.
+An message oriented concurrent runtime.

-Roundabout uses a single event bus that is causal consistent for the whole program.
+Roundabout uses a single message bus that is causal consistent for the whole program.
-This bus is then read in parallel by event handlers that can modify their internal state and send events.
+This bus is then read in parallel by message handlers that can modify their internal state and send messages.

 ## Cargo